 Fred is obsessed with practical product development that meets real need.
 He has engineered product solutions for a range of brands, including Eaton, Hubbell, Sharp, GE, Panasonic, NEC, Yamazen and Sylvania.
 Based in China, he is uniquely placed to rapidly design and deliver the manufacture of cutting edge Liberty Produce technology.

 Maya leads content and social media management at Liberty Produce.
-She recently completed an MSc in Media and Communications at LSE and was an editor on The Beaver student newspaper.
-She has first-class BA in Philosophy and Literature from the University of Warwick.
+She has an MSc in Media and Communications from LSE and was an editor on The Beaver student newspaper.
+She also has a first-class BA in Philosophy and Literature from the University of Warwick.

 Formerly CEO of Shephard Media, an international media company, Alex brings a wealth of commercial expertise and experience to the Liberty team.
 He has worked at a government to government and company to government level across the Middle East, South East Asia, Europe and North America.